 Content Fragment Component

 A fragment, with its elements and variations, can be used to create coherent content for multiple channels.
-When designing your fragment you need to consider what will be used where.
+When designing your fragment, consider what is used and where it is used.

 The WKND Site samples are provided to help you learn about AEM as a Cloud Service.